threememories/FalloutRisk/UPDATE_HISTORY.md

 ## v2.2 [System Hotfixes & UI Polish]

-* Fixed a critical open stash bug in Classic mode.
+**Classic Mode Fix:** Fixed a critical open stash bug in Classic mode.
-* Added a ping function to the AP bar to locate valid territories.
+**AP Bar Ping:** Added a ping function to the AP bar to easily locate valid territories.
-* Added a no-action cursor to indicate when actions are unavailable.
+**Dynamic Cursor:** Added a no-action cursor to visually indicate when actions are unavailable.
-* Fixed modal button text colors blending into the background on hover.
+**Hover UI Fix:** Fixed modal button text colors blending into the background when hovered over.
-* Fixed several logic bugs regarding Faction Perks and Bobbleheads for both Player and AI.
+**AI & Perk Logic:** Fixed several logic bugs regarding Faction Perks and Bobbleheads for both Player and AI.and AI.

 ---